OmarSayd/Malaria_Cell_detector/README.md

 # Malaria_Cell_detector
 This is the project on Malaria cell detector.
+I used Google COLAB for training and testing the performance of this model.

 To run the program...